Consumer Finance Survey Summary of 2018 Results

 What is the solution?

-NeighborWorks America is committed to helping Americans achieve this goal by training nonprofit professionals to offer services in their communities that build "financial capability.”
-In the last two years, NeighborWorks America has helped members of the NeighborWorks network provide group financial capability coaching to more than 27,000 adults.
-Helping individuals and families establish and sustain an emergency savings account is just one component of financial capability programming, which includes both group education classes and one-on-one coaching.
+NeighborWorks America is committed to helping adults achieve this goal by training nonprofit professionals to offer services in their communities that build "financial capability."
+Helping individuals and families establish and sustain an emergency savings account, budget for important purchases and plan for retirement are some components of financial capability programming, which are offered in both group education classes and via one-on-one coaching.